zama-ai/concrete/docs/dev/compilation.md

 The final step is to transform the computation graph to equivalent `MLIR` code.
 How this is done will be explained in detail in its own chapter.

-Once the MLIR is generated, we send it to the **Concrete Compiler**, and it completes the compilation process.
+Once the MLIR is generated, we send it to the **Concrete-Compiler**, and it completes the compilation process.

 ## Tracing

-Given a Python function `f` such as this one,
+Given a Python function `f` such as this one:

 ```
 def f(x):
     return (2 * x) + 3
 ```

-the goal of tracing is to create the following computation graph without needing any change from the user.
+...the goal of tracing is to create the following computation graph without needing any change from the user.

 ![](../\_static/compilation-pipeline/two\_x\_plus\_three.png)